Abdul A. Waheed, Ph.D.

 - J Biol Chem.
 281: 28699-711, 2006. [ Journal Article ]

 - Nat Cell Biol.
 5: 1095-103, 2003. [ Journal Article ]

 - Proc Natl Acad Sci U S A. 98: 4926-31, 2001. [ Journal Article ]

-Dr. Abdul Waheed is a Staff Scientist in Dr. Eric Freed's lab in the Virus-Cell Interaction Section, HIV Drug Resistance Program, NCI-Frederick.
+Dr. Abdul Waheed is an Associate Scientist in Dr. Eric Freed's lab in the Virus-Cell Interaction Section, HIV Drug Resistance Program, NCI-Frederick.
 He received his Ph.D. in Membrane Biochemistry from the University of the Ryukyus, Okinawa, Japan in 1999.
 During his postdoctoral training at Tokyo Metropolitan Institute of Gerontology, Tokyo, Dr. Waheed showed the specific binding of theta-toxin (perfringolysin O) to cholesterol in lipid rafts.
 He joined the National Institute of Diabetes and Digestive and Kidney Diseases in 2001, where he worked on the role of lipid rafts in G-protein signaling.
 Since 2003 he has been working on host-factors involved in HIV-1 replication and small-molecule inhibitors of HIV-1 replication.
 Dr. Waheed was appointed as Lead Guest Editor in 2012 for a special issue of Molecular Biology International on Host-Pathogen Interactions of Retroviruses, and in 2014 for a special issue of Current Topics in Medicinal Chemistry on Current and Emerging Drug Targets for Human Immunodeficiency Virus.
 He also serves as an Editorial Board member of Journal of Venereology and The Scientific World Journal.